Naomi1745698/naomi.software/README.md

 This page is available at http://www.naomi.software/

-This page will later be used to present:
+This page will later be used to trial any code which can later be hosted privately (for work-related security reasons)
-- My past experience / work experience
-- Any awards / achievements
-- Volunteer work
-- Personal Projects through GitHub
-- How to contact me

 Please come back later for more details!